Gross vs Net Pay

 30 × 40 × 52 = $62,400 gross per year

 Adjust for unpaid leave, overtime, or 2,080 hours (40×52) if your contract uses that convention.
+For part-time workers, replace 40 with your actual weekly hours.

 Monthly vs Biweekly Paychecks